-As disclosed in the paragraph 'Comparison to the previous year' in the Notes to the financial statements, the financial statements have been prepared on a going concern basis.
+As disclosed in the paragraph 'Going concern' in the Notes to the financial statements, the financial statements have been prepared on a going concern basis.
 When preparing the financial statements, the manager made a specific assessment of the investment fund's ability to continue as a going concern and to continue its operations for the foreseeable future.